gapersonal/SampleFinTech/README.md

 # Heading
 ## Sub- Heading and so on and so forth

-Hello, we are working
+Hello, we are *working*.
+This italics the word.

-Hello, we need to leave a line to between lines to space things out properly.
+Hello, we need to leave a line to between lines to space things out **properly**.
+Two astricts to bold the word.

 Testing two lines next to each other to confirm the above Hello as said in above line